Bank Runs With and Without Bank Failure: Bank Runs in the US, 1863-1934

 \section{Bank Runs in the US, 1863-1934}

 This section provides an initial look at the incidence of bank runs, suspensions, and failures in the US from 1863 to 1934.
-Besides providing basic descriptive statistics, we also validate the quality of our newly constructed database, a key step to ensure the reliability of our findings.
+In addition to providing basic descriptive statistics, we also validate the quality of our newly constructed database, a key step to ensure the reliability of our findings.